CodinGame/golang-testing-runner/README.md

 # What it Does

-This is a go runner for a CodinGame course.
+This is a go runner for a Tech.io course.
 It will attempt to launch a `godep restore` in any directory it finds a Godeps folder in.

 # How to Use

-In order to use this runner in your project, edit the `codingame.yml` file and add the following lines to your project:
+In order to use this runner in your project, edit the `techio.yml` file and add the following lines to your project:

 ```yaml
     runner: techio/golang-godep-runner:1.1.0-go-1.8